Jd8111997/Score-based-diffusion-models-tutorial/README.md

 ## Motivation

-Understanding the inner workings of score-based diffusion models is crucial in the realm of machine learning.
+Understanding the inner workings of score-based diffusion models is crucial in the realm of Generative AI for image modeling.
 This project serves as a hands-on exploration, providing a practical and insightful perspective on the construction of these models from the ground up.

 ## Acknowledgments